tillitis/tkey-pq-sign-cli/README.md

 ### Installing on Linux

-You can install `tkey-sign` and reload the Linux udev rules to get access to the TKey with:
+You can install `tkey-sign-pq` and reload the Linux udev rules to get access to the TKey with:

 ```